eCommerce Shipping Software Compared [2021 Guide]

 Even so, Shopify isn’t hurting for boosters.
 As one customer review states, “I really don’t have many complaints.
 I wish I had more access to certain reporting features, but I can have access if I choose to upgrade my plan.”

 Veeqo is a cloud-based inventory management system that includes shipping software customizable with add-ons.
-Because of the wider range of services it provides, Veeqo has a higher monthly cost than the other software on this list, ranging from $200 for small businesses to $1,350 for larger enterprises.
+Because of the wider range of services it provides, Veeqo has a higher monthly cost than the other software on this list.

-Veeqo originated in the UK, and some users in the United States have reported occasional localization issues.
 For the most part, merchants looking for a comprehensive product and inventory management solution rate Veeqo highly, for its ease of use and time-saving features.
-It integrates with most major eCommerce platforms and offers basic reporting tools.

 Many customers have high praise for Veeqo’s support team, like this reviewer: “Tech support is always quick to respond and they welcome and actually do implement product improvements.
 If you run a multi-channel eCommerce business, this is something you must have.”

-Offering a platform that scales to fit the needs of larger retailers and brands, MetaPack Manager serves as a single point of integration for hundreds of carriers worldwide.
+Offering a platform that scales to fit the needs of more complex companies, MetaPack Manager serves as a single point of integration for hundreds of carriers worldwide.
 By maintaining such an extensive library of carrier rules, MetaPack tries to help merchants break into new markets, and optimize their delivery efficiency.

-The web-based interface gets high marks for design quality, but some features can be a bit complex to navigate.
-MetaPack may be on the expensive side (you’ll have to contact them for a price quote), and it won’t be a good fit for every merchant, but many businesses report major cost savings through their approach.
-This customer found a lot to compliment: “In terms of streamlined operations, there’s no doubt that working with MetaPack has made a considerable difference in reducing the inherent complexities of order fulfilment and carrier management.”
+Metapack is a particularly good fit for large brands, apparently working with some of the world’s biggest retailers. .
+This customer found a lot to compliment: “In terms of streamlined operations, there’s no doubt that working with MetaPack has made a considerable difference in reducing the inherent complexities of order fulfillment and carrier management.”